Art in Print: History

 Art in Print was established following the 2009 closure of the previous American journal focused on prints, Art on Paper.
 Initially PDF-only, Art in Print added a printed magazine in early 2012.

-A not-for-profit 501(c)(3) corporation, Art in Print has received funding from the National Endowment for the Arts, the Dedalus Foundation, the Samuel H. Kress Foundation, the Malka Fund, and many others.
+A not-for-profit 501(c)(3) corporation, Art in Print received funding from the National Endowment for the Arts, the Dedalus Foundation, the Samuel H. Kress Foundation, the Malka Fund, and many others.